Want to Write for the AHA?

 Apply to Become a Perspectives Summer Columnist

-A key skill for historians, whether they work in academia, public history, government, publishing, or beyond, is the ability to communicate with different audiences.
-The success of historical writing online demonstrates a hunger for historians' point of view.
+A key skill for historians—whether they work in academia, public history, archives, publishing, or beyond—is the ability to communicate with different audiences.
+The success of historical writing online demonstrates a hunger for historians’ point of view.

 The AHA is seeking three graduate students to write a series of two columns for online publication in Perspectives Daily.
 Summer columnists will work with the editors of Perspectives in preparing their pieces for publication.
-If you are looking to hone your writing skills and share what you do as a historian with a wide audience, please apply.
+If you are looking to hone your writing skills and share what you do as a historian with a wide audience, please apply by Sunday, April 23.

 Columnists will select and write about themes of their choosing.
-You should be able to write two related columns on your chosen theme, which must be relevant to the work you do as a historian, be it research, teaching, public engagement, or something else.
-Although we are open to all themes, proposals may engage such ideas as:
+You should be able to write two related columns on your chosen theme, which must be relevant to the work you do as a historian—be it research, teaching, public engagement, or something else.
+We are open to all themes, but proposals may engage ideas such as the following:

 - Op-eds are crucial in getting historical perspectives to larger audiences.
 Based on the expertise you’ve developed, what kind of contextual analysis or viewpoint could you provide on a current political, social, or cultural issue in an op-ed?

 - Public history is another way historians can reach a wide audience.
-If you have participated in community-engagement efforts or worked in spaces like museums, historic sites, or heritage institutions, how did this work help you think about what it means to be a historian?
+If you have participated in community-engagement efforts or worked in spaces such as museums, historic sites, or heritage institutions, how did this work help you think about what it means to be a historian?

-- As digital tools and methods make inroads into research and teaching, it’s become imperative for historians to become familiar with them.
+- As digital tools and methods make inroads into research and teaching, it has become imperative for historians to become familiar with them.
 If you have experience using them, how have they helped you explore sources or communicate with wider audiences?
 How do students respond to them?

 What is required?
-The three columnists selected will write two pieces each, from June through August.
-Columnists will each receive a free one-year membership to the AHA and an honorarium.
+The three columnists will write two pieces each from June through August.
+Columnists will each receive a one-year AHA membership and an honorarium.
 (Current AHA members will receive free renewal upon the end of their membership term.)